YangLIN1997/YangLIN1997.github.io/_pages/cv.md

 Education
 ======
+* Ph.D in Computer Science
+  * University of Sydney and CSIRO Data61
+  * Research Training Program Scholarship and Data61 top-up scholarship
+  * 03/2019
-* B.S. in Electrical Engineering (University Medal), University of Sydney, 07/2015 - 12/2018
+* B.S. in Electrical Engineering , 07/2015 - 12/2018
+  * University of Sydney
   * Honours Class I and the University Medal
-* Ph.D in Computer Science, University of Sydney and CSIRO Data61, 03/2019
+  * 07/2015 - 12/2018

 Work experience
 ======